 Reducing Your Risk of Scoliosis

-There are no current guidelines to reduce the risk of scoliosis because in most cases, the cause is unknown.
+There are no current guidelines to lower the risk of scoliosis.
+The cause is not known in most people.

 EBSCO Information Services is fully accredited by URAC.
 URAC is an independent, nonprofit health care accrediting organization dedicated to promoting health care quality through accreditation, certification and commendation.